abbreviatedman/spellbound/data/quotes.md

 61
 00:02:52,840 --> 00:02:55,207
-And you're offering...?
+And you're offering…?

 62
 00:02:55,243 --> 00:02:58,377
 - Offering?
 Um--
-- Gold...is always good.
+- Gold…is always good.

 63
 00:02:58,412 --> 00:03:00,880